 Invention-One of his most famous discoveries was that the massive stars were capable of collapsing under their own gravity.
 In today’s world, black holes or neutron stars are known as collapsed stars.
 He is the benefactor of the Chandrasekhar limit.
 White dwarf stars, fragments of dying stars, are one of his most notable works, studying the radiation of energy from them.

+From our daily use of gadgets to the technologies we couldn’t live without, from light bulbs to space exploration, science and technology have given us everything we need.
 These great scientists have paved the way for India’s glorious future with great discoveries and inventions that have laid a strong foundation of science and technology.
-In order to inspire future generations, we must share their contributions and stories with them.
-Thus, in this blog, I have listed some of the notable Indian scientists who have made a significant contribution to science and also to our country.
-Now that we know about extraordinary minds, let us pay attention to the exceptional minds who worked tirelessly to make our lives easier.
+Hence, in order to inspire future generations, we must share the contributions and stories of the above-mentioned Indian scientists with them.
+Now, that we know about extraordinary minds, let us pay attention to the exceptional minds who worked tirelessly to make our lives easier.

 Also read,